-Pennsylvania GOP closed voter registration gap by over 160K since 2016, but Dems point to 2020 voter edge
+Pennsylvania GOP closed voter registration gap by over 160K since 2016, but Dems point to 2020 voter new edge

 Pennsylvania is set to be one of the most important states in deciding the 2020 presidential election